Counterbalancing Learning and Strategic Incentives in Allocation Markets: Introduction

-In our main result, we show that if private signals are at least as informative as the prior, there always exists an incentive-compatible voting mechanism that strictly improves correctness and thus helps avoid unwanted discards.
+We show that, if a private signal is sufficiently informative relatively to the common prior, there always exists an incentive-compatible batching mechanism that strictly improves correctness.
 Furthermore, we suggest a simple, greedy algorithm to implement such a mechanism.
-For all other values of private signal precision, we establish that there is no incentive-compatible voting mechanism.
-Moreover, every voting mechanism results in the same correctness as the sequential offering mechanism.
+Otherwise, no batching mechanism is incentive-compatible, and therefore no batching mechanism can achieve higher correctness than the sequential offering mechanism.

-Incentive-compatible voting mechanisms have several interesting properties.
-First, the batch size increases after each failed allocation attempt.
-The intuition is simple.
-Failed allocations make the current belief about the object quality more pessimistic.
-Therefore, the planner increases the batch size to ensure that the object is allocated only if a sufficient number of agents receive positive signals while each agent's decision remains pivotal.
-Second, offering to another batch after a failed attempt strictly improves correctness (compared to sequential offering).
-As our simulations showcase, this improvement is significant and generally becomes larger as the prior and signal precision grow; in fact, a voting mechanism with just two batches significantly outperforms sequential offering.
-Finally, we find that the prior and signal precision have opposite effects on correctness: the correctness tends to decrease as the prior increases but the marginal effect of signal precision is positive.
-An intuitive explanation is as follows.
-Since the optimal batch size decreases as the prior increases, the probability to incorrectly allocate a bad object increases.
-However, as the signal precision improves, the magnitude of the error decreases since agents' signals become more reliable.
+Incentive-compatible batching mechanisms have several interesting properties.
+On the one hand, the batch size increases after each unsuccessful attempt to allocate the object.
+This is intuitive.
+Failing to allocate the object in a given batch results in a more pessimistic belief about the object quality.
+Therefore the mechanism increases the batch size to ensure that the object is allocated only if sufficiently many agents receive positive signals.
+On the other hand, while more private signals can improve accuracy, the batch size must be upper-bounded to maintain incentive-compatibility.
+This cap ensures that agents do not disregard their private information and rely solely on the ``wisdom of the crowd."

+We find that continuing to offer the object to an additional batch after a failed attempt strictly improves correctness.
+As our simulations illustrate, this improvement can be significant and generally becomes larger as the prior and signal precision grow.
+Nevertheless, a batching mechanism with just two batches significantly outperforms sequential offering.
+Additionally, we find that the prior and signal precision have opposite effects on correctness: the correctness tends to decrease as the prior increases while the marginal effect of signal precision is positive.
+Intuitively, as the prior increases, the optimal batch size in an incentive-compatible mechanism decreases.
+This in turn implies that the probability of incorrectly allocating a bad object increases.
+On the other hand, as the signal precision improves, the magnitude of the error decreases since agents' signals become more reliable.